 As we get older it can be difficult to face changes to our routine, as hard as it is sometimes it’s good to be try and accept things that you cannot control and try to look at things with a positive view.
 Also take every day as it comes and remember to be thankful of the things and people you do have in your life.

 Sometimes sleeping through the night can be hard as we get older.
 Make sure, if you can, go to bed when you are feeling tired, not just because it is when you usually go to bed and wake up at the same time in the morning, this can help you regulate your sleeping pattern.
+A live in carer can help to ensure that you are in a good sleep routine by reminding you when to go to bed and helping you to wake up in the morning.

 Here are a few suggested things you get checked regularly as you get older: